iSriBalaji/iSriBalaji/README.md

 - Interested in Statistical Data Mining and Data Analysis
 - Google Cloud Certified Data Engineer
 - Worked as Data Engineer at TCS for a year.
 - Fun fact: I love to read blogs, develop mobile apps, web and desktop applications.
-Also I like to play counter strike global offensive
+Also I like to play Counter-Strike global offensive

 ### Connect with me: